U.S. Department of State Seal

 Islamic Republic of Iran

-Do not travel to Iran due to the risk of terrorism, civil unrest, kidnapping and the arbitrary arrest of U.S. citizens.
-Exercise increased caution due to wrongful detentions.
+Do not travel to Iran due to the risk of terrorism, civil unrest, kidnapping, arbitrary arrest of U.S. citizens, and wrongful detention.

-Do not travel to Iran due to the risk of terrorism, civil unrest, kidnapping and the arbitrary arrest of U.S. citizens.
-Exercise increased caution due to wrongful detentions.
+Do not travel to Iran due to the risk of terrorism, civil unrest, kidnapping, arbitrary arrest of U.S. citizens and wrongful detentions.

 Violent extremist groups, including U.S. government-designated terrorist organizations, operate in Iran.
 ISIS and affiliated groups have claimed responsibility for bombings and other attacks in Iran.
 The threat of terrorist activity persists, as does the risk of death or injury to bystanders.